The slotted clampbar is one of several innovations that were developed for the Magnabend sheetmetal folding machine.

-This innovation resulted from 3 important observations:-
+This innovation resulted from the following observations:-

 Firstly it was noticed that it is not necessary to have a continuous bending edge because bends will carry across reasonable gaps left between the fingers with no noticeable effect on the bend provided that the fingers are well aligned, and they always are well aligned on the slotted clampbar because it has fixed "fingers".